-Biden poised to sign $1.2 trillion infrastructure bill, fulfilling campaign promise and notching achievement that eluded Trump
+Biden signs $1.2 trillion infrastructure bill, fulfilling campaign promise and notching achievement that eluded Trump

 The White House also announced that Biden has tapped former New Orleans mayor Mitch Landrieu to serve as senior adviser for coordinating the infrastructure plan’s implementation.

-Some supporters of the measure, such as New York Gov. Kathy Hochul (D), are expected to travel to Washington for the event.
+Some supporters of the measure, such as New York Gov. Kathy Hochul (D), traveled to Washington for the event.

-It remains unclear how many of the Republicans who voted for the bill will attend, however.
+Some of the Republicans who voted for the bill opted not to attend, however, amid criticism from the conservative base over their votes for a signature part of Biden’s agenda.
 Trump has said Republicans who voted for the measure — 19 senators and 13 House members — should be “ashamed of themselves” for “helping the Democrats.”

 Several House Republicans who backed the legislation have been threatened and harassed; last week, Rep. Fred Upton (R-Mich.) released the audio of an expletive-filled phone call in which a man in South Carolina called him a “traitor” and said he hopes the congressman, his staff and his entire family die.